0v00/peek/README.md

 ### Single Extract

 - **Endpoint**: `POST /segment/upload/single_extract`
 - **Description**: Accepts a video and extracts a frame at random.
 Performs object detection and segmentation to isolate the object from the background.
-The segmented object is rendered with transparency in `PNG` format.
+The segmented object is cropped and rendered with transparency in `PNG` format.
 - **Returns**: A JSON object containing:
     - screenshot: `base64` encoded string of the original frame
     - extracted_mask: `base64` encoded string of the `PNG` with the extracted object